 Baseboard heaters are often installed under windows.
 The heater’s rising warm atmosphere counteracts falling cool air from the cold window glass.

 Baseboard heaters must sit three-quarters of an inch (1.9 centimeters) above the floor or carpeting.
 This permits the more relaxed atmosphere to flow beneath and through the radiator fins to be heated.
-The heater must also fit snugly to the walls to stop the warm air from convecting, supporting it, and streaking the walls using dust particles.

 The caliber of baseboard heaters fluctuates considerably.
 Cheaper versions may be noisy and frequently give poor temperature control.
-Start Looking for labels from Underwriter’s Laboratories (UL) and the National Electrical Manufacturer’s Association (NEMA).
-Compare guarantees of the different versions you’re considering.

 Pellet Stove Vs Electric Heat Calculator